RaffaeleTranfaglia/Ants-evolution-model/README.md

-# Evolution-model
+# Ants-Evolution-model
-NetLogo model to generate and analyze an environment where ants adapt and evolve.
+NetLogo model to simulate and analyze an environment where ants adapt and evolve.
+It has been realised in NetLogo 6.3.0.